 B.A.
 1981 Franklin and Marshall College

-Major publications include the monographs, Fiery Temporalities in Theatre and Performance: The Initiation of History (Bloomsbury Methuen Engage Series, June 2018), Performance in the Blockades of Neoliberalism: Thinking the Political Anew, published in 2012 by Palgrave Macmillan in the Studies in International Performance Series, eds.
-Janelle Reinelt and Brian Singleton and Performing Consumers: Global Capital and its Theatrical Seductions (Routledge: 2006).
+Major publications include the monographs, Fiery Temporalities in Theatre and Performance: The Initiation of History (Bloomsbury Methuen Engage Series, June 2018), Performance in the Blockades of Neoliberalism: Thinking the Political Anew (2012 Palgrave Macmillan in the Studies in International Performance Series, eds.
+Janelle Reinelt and Brian Singleton), and Performing Consumers: Global Capital and its Theatrical Seductions (Routledge: 2006).
 Her most recent journal essays are “Wet Ontology, Moby-Dick, and the Oceanic in Performance,” Theatre Journal December 2019 and “M. Lamar: Singing Slave Insurrection to Marx” in Theatre Survey January 2017.
 She has published on the artist Cassils (in TDR) and the artist Thomas Hirschhorn (in Perfomance Research), both in 2014.
 She has published on the Occupy movement in Manifesto Now!
-Instructions For Performance, Philosophy, Politics, ed.
-Laura Cull and Will Daddario (Intellect: 2013).
-She has an essay, “Palestine and Political Invention” in Performance, Identity, and the Neo-Political Subject, eds.
-Fintan Walsh and Matthew Causey (Routledge: 2012).
-She also has contributed essays in Changing the Subject: Marvin Carlson and Theatre Studies, 1959-2009, ed.
-Joseph Roach (University of Michigan: 2009).
-Her articles have been published in The Drama Review, Theatre Journal, Modern Drama, Theatre Survey, Theatre Annual, Journal of Dramatic Theory and Criticism, and PAJ: A Journal of Performance and Art.
-Her current research and teaching interests include; performance and temporality, philosophy and performance with an emphasis on Alain Badiou, Giorgio Agamben and Jacques Ranciere; Palestinian politics and performance; global political theatre; animal studies; contemporary cultural, political, and performance theory; and neoliberalism and performance.
+Instructions for Performance, Philosophy, Politics.
+She has an essay, “Palestine and Political Invention” in Performance, Identity, and the Neo-Political Subject (Routledge: 2012).
+She also has contributed essays in edited volumes including in Changing the Subject: Marvin Carlson and Theatre Studies, 1959-2009, ed.
+Joseph Roach.
+Her articles have been published in Theater, The Drama Review, Theatre Journal, Modern Drama, Theatre Survey, Theatre Annual, Journal of Dramatic Theory and Criticism, and PAJ: A Journal of Performance and Art.